ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 	entire modified plugin folder</a> inluding the icon and the fully commented source code.
 </p>

+## Abbreviation Plugin Demo

+See the [working "Custom Plugin with Dialog, Context Menu and ACF Support" sample](http://sdk.ckeditor.com/samples/abbr.html) that shows the final version of the Abbreviation plugin integrated with an editor instance.

 ## Further Reading

 Refer to the following resources for more information about creating CKEditor plugins: